wuct/yarn-peer-hoist-issue/README.md

 # The issue

-Let's say we are working in a big workspace project and all sub-projects are using react@15.
+Let's say we are working on a big workspace project and all sub-projects are using react@15.
 We have the following setting in the root `package.json`:

 ```
 "workspaces": {